-The project investigates the emergence of democratic distanced views in a community using the example of the Berlin district of Marzahn-Hellersdorf.
+The project funded by the German Ministry of Science and Education investigates the emergence of democratic distanced views in a community using the example of the Berlin district of Marzahn-Hellersdorf.
 In this context, interviews are to be conducted to identify the attitudes and strategies with which different groups of the population react to social issues.
 It should also be clarified whether there is a connection with the provision of formal and informal education.

 Based on the findings of engagement research and the analysis of processes of democracy development in other cities and countries, a process of socio-spatial democracy development is being tried out and established in Marzahn-Hellersdorf.
 The findings from the project will be evaluated and prepared for the consultation of other cities and municipalities.